Wander into Vionna Wai’s Brooklyn apartment—filled with more than 100 plants—and you’ll be transported to a jungle somewhere far, far away.

 And her favorite of those houseplants is her philodendron Florida ghost which is known for its wacky shaped leaves and pretty pop of red on its stem.
 Her most unique is the Anthurium clarinervium which has the most velvety leaves ever.
 They can even grow berries, which are like seeds, but that’s really rare.
 Vionna said that if the one that they have ever flowers, they call everyone they know who has one to see if they have a flower too so they can pollinate it.

 One of the great things about Vionna’s collection is that she doesn’t give up on her plants, even if they’re not in the best shape when she gets them.
 This year she ordered a Philodendron sword.
-It got lost in the mail and was looking rather sickly when it finally arrived, she cleverly named the plant Covid, and nursed it back to health.
+It got lost in the mail and was looking rather sickly when it finally arrived.
+She nursed it back to health.